Did You Know?

 Mandate

-The College's mandate is to serve and protect the public interest by regulating midwifery practice in accordance with The Midwifery Act, midwifery regulations, the regulatory bylaws and other relevant legislation.
-The goal of the College is to register qualified, competent midwives to provide safe, high quality care to women and their families in the province of Saskatchewan.
+The SCM mandate is to serve and protect the public interest by regulating midwifery practice in accordance with The Midwifery Act, Midwifery Regulations, the Regulatory Bylaws and other relevant legislation.
+The goal of the SCM is to register qualified, competent midwives to provide safe, high quality care to women and their families in the province of Saskatchewan.

 Role Of the College

-The College is the regulating or governing body for the profession of midwifery in the province of Saskatchewan.
-The College has the following duties and responsibilities:
+The SCM is the regulating body for the profession of midwifery in the province of Saskatchewan.
+The SCM has the following duties and responsibilities:

 • To serve and protect the public;